danielathome19/AP-Computer-Science/Notes/Unit_E.md

    f'''(x) = 6.011191544530448
 */
 ```
+Here we overload the `derive` method to either accept a value for $h$ or use the arbitrarily small default value provided in the first definition, which can be useful if a certain function necessitates a different value.

 We can also apply this same concept to the [Definition of the **Definite Integral** as the Limit of a Riemann Sum](https://www.sfu.ca/math-coursenotes/Math%20158%20Course%20Notes/sec_riemann.html) (also known as the *Antiderivative*) using the *Midpoint Rule* and some arbitrarily large number of divisions $n = 10^{\varepsilon}$ to approximate: